 The first is Marcel Carne's masterpiece and one of Cinema's greatest artistic achievements, Children of Paradise (Les enfants du paradis).

 (See: Top Ten World Cinema Treasures).
 This is an epic romantic tale of conflicting desires and sacrifice.
-Its spellbinding power can be most fully realised after viewers have seen it.
+Its spellbinding power can be most fully realised after viewers have seen the film.
 That's because of the filmmakers' masterfully hypnotic hold over us as we watch these remarkable characters develop during their increasingly compelling interactions.
 Watch in amazement as Carne skilfully develops the natural interplay between his characters while reaching deep within to expose their innermost heartfelt emotions.
 This cinematic treasure airs Sunday, January 4 at 11pm PST in its original full length: 190 minutes.

 Then we have the somewhat obscure western Gunman's Walk.